 The University's Student Charter sets out how the University will work in partnership with you to support your learning and help you to realise your ambitions, as well as the standards of behaviour and personal responsibility that we expect from our students.
+Students should be aware of their duties and responsibilities towards fellow students, University staff, visitors to the University and the local community.
 The Student Charter can be found at: